How to secure your car with an OBD port locking device

-Car crime is becoming increasingly high-tech, with thieves using the On-Board Diagnostics (OBD) port fitted to modern cars to start the engine and drive away.
+Car crime has become increasingly sophisticated, with thieves using the On-Board Diagnostics (OBD) port fitted to modern cars to start the engine and drive away.

-The problem has made headlines, typically with attention-grabbing videos of how quick and easy the process can be.
+The problem has made headlines, typically with attention-grabbing videos of how quick and easy the process of stealing a car can be.

-Read on for our guide to what stealing a vehicle this way means – and the measures you can take to protect your car from OBD port theft.
+Read on for our guide to what this kind of car crime means – and the measures you can take to protect your car from OBD port theft.

 What is an OBD port?